Q: What’s the difference between a transliteration and a translation?

 Digital Dialects: This site is great practice if you’re planning a heritage research trip to your ancestral homeland and don’t speak the language.
 It features free interactive games for learning languages, as well as links to other study resources, so you can learn words and complete activities for numbers, colors, animals and other vocabulary.
 Choose from a variety of languages, including Afrikaans, Lithuanian and Serbian.

 Paralink: Translate words or a passage of up to 500 characters.
-Choose from pull-down lists of common languages, or click on More Languages to find others, such as English-Bulgarian or English-Hungarian.
+Choose from pull-down lists of languages, such as English-Bulgarian or English-Hungarian.
 This will take you to another screen where you can select your desired to and from languages, type in a word, and click Translate.
 Paralink is free, but some of the features you click on will take you to advertisements for paid services.

 WorldLingo: This site includes a text translator.
-Just type or paste your text in the designated box, or use the document translator option—upload a file and click Translate.
+Just type or paste your text in the designated box under Machine Translation > Text Translator.
 There’s also a website translator and an email translator.
 Major languages supported include English, Dutch, French, German, Greek, Italian, Portuguese, Spanish, Russian, Swedish, Japanese and Korean.
 The free translator has a limit of 500 words.